hollowstrawberry/crab-cogs/README.md

 # crab-cogs

-This is an addon for [Red bot](https://github.com/Cog-Creators/Red-DiscordBot) for Discord, with features that I developed for my own friend group (called crab).
+This is an addon for [Red Discord Bot](https://github.com/Cog-Creators/Red-DiscordBot), with features that I developed for my own servers.

+These require Red 3.5, which uses the newer Discord interaction features.

 ### Installation